-Did you know that most Icelanders believe that elves might exist?
+Did you know that most Icelanders believe elves exist?
 These magical creatures, known as Huldufólk or “hidden people”, have been a part of Icelandic folklore for centuries.
-Just outside of Reykjavik in Hafnarfjörður, you’ll supposedly find the larget elf colony in Iceland.
+Just outside of Reykjavik in Hafnarfjörður, you’ll supposedly find the largest elf colony in Iceland.
 Take a Hidden Worlds Tour that offers a guided educational 90-minute elf walk.

 #9 Go to Vatnajökull National Park

 Sometimes one of the most fun things to do in a car while on a road trip is to get out of it!
 Iceland is a place filled with outdoor pursuits, and your vacation is a time to get back to nature.
 Vatnajökull National Park is the largest national park in Europe and home to Europe’s largest glacier outside of the Arctic.
 Vatnajökull and Skaftafell glacier have activities like ice cave treks, glacier hikes, and glacier cave exploration.

 Jökulsárlón glacier lagoon and Svartifoss black waterfall are also major highlights of the park.
 One of the fun things to bring on a road trip is your camera, so remember not to leave it at home.
 You’ll want to remember every moment.

 When you’re out the open road, the sheer beauty of your surroundings will leave you speechless.
 The haunting lava fields and rolling landscapes of Iceland will give you plenty of spectacular photo opportunities.
 One of the things to do in the car is taking photos to try to capture everything during your road trip, but it’s easy to get distracted.
 The driver on your trip will probably want to snap some pics as well, so why not make photo stops?